pablonification/compfest-spartans/rag-test-frontend/README.md

 ## How It Works

-1. **Knowledge Base**: The RAG agent indexes the SmartBin markdown documentation
+1. **Knowledge Base**: The RAG agent indexes the Setorin markdown documentation
 2. **Query Processing**: User questions are processed through the LangGraph workflow
 3. **Retrieval**: Relevant document chunks are retrieved using vector similarity
 4. **Generation**: Google Gemini 2.0 Flash generates contextual answers